CrowdArt/crowdart1.2/README.md

 * super() is a reference to parents constructor function

 ## Component Lifecycle
-* Constructor
+* Constructor - good place to do one time setup
-* render (this method is not optional)
+* render (this method is not optional) - avoid doing anything besides returning JSX
-* componentDidMount - content visible on screen
+* componentDidMount - content visible on screen - good place to do data loading
-* componentDidUpdate - sit and wait for updates
+* componentDidUpdate - sit and wait for updates - good place to do more data loading when state/props change
-* componentWillMount - sit and wait until this component is no longer shown
+* componentWillMount - sit and wait until this component is no longer shown - good place to do clean-up (especially for non-react stuff)

 ```javascript
 componentDidMount() {